ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

                         First 'evm' entry in PATH.
   --traces              Collect traces of the execution information from the
                         transition tool.
+  --verify-fixtures     Verify generated fixture JSON files using geth's evm
+                        blocktest command.
+By default, the same evm binary as for the t8n tool is used.
+A different (geth) evm binary may be specified via --verify-fixtures-bin, this must be specified if filling with a non-geth t8n tool that does not support blocktest.
+  --verify-fixtures-bin VERIFY_FIXTURES_BIN
+                        Path to an evm executable that provides the `blocktest` command.
+Default: The first (geth) 'evm' entry in PATH.

 Arguments defining the solc executable:
   --solc-bin SOLC_BIN   Path to a solc executable (for Yul source compilation).